Bikini: Rise to popularity

 Ursula Andress, appearing as Honey Ryder in the 1962 British James Bond film, Dr. No, wore a white bikini, which became known as the "Dr. No bikini".
 It became one of the most famous bikinis of all time and an iconic moment in cinematic and fashion history.
 Andress said that she owed her career to that white bikini, remarking, "This bikini made me into a success.
 As a result of starring in Dr. No as the first Bond girl, I was given the freedom to take my pick of future roles and to become financially independent."

-The bikini finally caught on, and by 1963, the movie Beach Party, starring Annette Funicello and Frankie Avalon, led a wave of films that made the bikini a pop-culture symbol, though Funicello was barred from wearing Réard's bikini unlike the other young females in the films.
+The bikini finally caught on, and in 1963, the movie Beach Party, starring Annette Funicello and Frankie Avalon, led a wave of films that made the bikini a pop-culture symbol, though Funicello was barred from wearing Réard's bikini unlike the other young women in the films.
 In 1965, a woman told Time that it was "almost square" not to wear a bikini; the magazine wrote two years later that "65% of the young set had already gone over".

 Raquel Welch's fur bikini in One Million Years B.C.
-(1966) gave the world the most iconic bikini shot of all time and the poster image became an iconic moment in cinema history.
-Her deer skin bikini in One Million Years B.C., advertised as "mankind's first bikini", (1966) was later described as a "definitive look of the 1960s".
-Her role wearing the leather bikini made Welch a fashion icon and the photo of her in the bikini became a best-selling pinup poster.
+(1966) was noted as an iconic moment in cinema and a "definitive look of the 1960s".
+It made Welch a fashion icon; a photo of her in the bikini became a best-selling pinup poster.

-Stretch nylon bikini briefs and bras complemented the adolescent boutique fashions of the 1960s, allowing those to be minimal.
-DuPont introduced lycra (DuPont's name for spandex) in the same decade.
-Spandex expanded the range of novelty fabrics available to designers which meant suits could be made to fit like a second skin without heavy linings.
+In the 1960s, stretch nylon bikini briefs and bras complemented adolescent boutique fashions.
+DuPont introduced lycra (spandex), which enabled suits to fit like a second skin with simple construction and without heavy linings.
 "The advent of Lycra allowed more women to wear a bikini," wrote Kelly Killoren Bensimon, a former model and author of The Bikini Book, "It didn't sag, it didn't bag, and it concealed and revealed.
 It wasn't so much like lingerie anymore."
-Increased reliance on stretch fabric led to simplified construction.
 This fabric allowed designers to create the string bikini, and allowed Rudi Gernreich to create the topless monokini.
 Alternative swimwear fabrics such as velvet, leather, and crocheted squares surfaced in the early '70s.